michaelhu88/oauthapp/README.md

 # LinkedIn OAuthApp

 ## Overview
 A Flask application to authenticate and fetch LinkedIn profile data via OAuth.
+Additional functionalities include an endpoint which detects whether changes have been made to a LinkedIn Profile that has been saved in the database previously.

 ## Setup and Installation